 Many times we have a great conflict in deciding how to counsel a male victim of abuse without showing misandry in any form.
-That is, showing them that unlike the society at large we as counselors do care for them the most.
+That is, showing them that unlike the society at large we as marriage counsellors do care for them the most.
 The primary idea in this is to share our shoulder for these victims to cry on.
 This is how men’s rights forums have been working for so long.
-The result, in-spite of the sacrifice of so many fighters’ and their parents’ lives, society at large still insensitive towards issues relating to men.
+The result, in spite of the sacrifice of so many fighters’ and their parents’ lives, society at large is still insensitive towards issues relating to men.

 Identifying the male victim

 Before we get into this discussion of helping men in distress we should understand who are these distressed men?
 How to identify that a man is distressed?
 Unless we identify a distressed man properly our solution or method of counselling will go wrong.
 To understand and identify a distressed man, we need to carefully analyze each person/case.